Matanuska-Susitna Valley

 The Mat-Su rivers and lakes are home to the spawning grounds of chinook, coho, sockeye, pink, and chum salmon.

 The area is home to 31 state parks and campgrounds.

 The 23000 sqmi Matanuska-Susitna Borough (the Alaskan equivalent of a county) governs the Mat-Su Valley.

 According to the 2020 Census, the borough's population is 107,081, a 21.7% increase since 2010.

 The City of Wasilla was founded on Dena'ina land when the Alaska Railroad was constructed in 1917.
 Knik, also on Dena'ina land, was the first boom-town in the valley and predates Wasilla.
 In 1893 the Alaska Commercial Company was built at Knik, and in 1898 Knik was settled by trappers and gold miners.

 Talkeetna began in the late 1890s, with the construction of a trading station and later the Alaska Railroad.
 Today, Talkeetna serves as a tourist hotspot, and the starting point for mountaineers who climb Denali.

 The Mat-Su Valley was explored by Russians in 1818.

-In 1935, as part of the New Deal 203 families from the Midwest travelled to Alaska and started the Matanuska Valley Colony.
+In 1935, as part of the New Deal, 203 families from the Midwest traveled to Alaska and started the Matanuska Valley Colony.
 Families were specifically chosen from the states of Minnesota, Wisconsin and Michigan, due to their similarly cold winter climates.

+The family’s collective relocation was fictionalized in a chapter of the 1984 novel Alaska by James Michener.

 The 1939 Slattery Report on Alaskan development identified the region as one of the areas where new settlements would be established through Jewish immigration.
 This plan was never implemented.